 Thiago has a degree in computing science and has been working with eZ Publish since 2006.
 During his graduation course, he discovered eZ Publish while comparing several Content Management Systems as part of his scientific research program.
 Since then his experiences have included living in Norway for almost 2 years, being nominated for several eZ awards, and winning the "Core Contributor of the Year" eZ Award.
 Currently he likes to incorporate new technologies on projects and find new and interesting ways to work with the new eZ Publish stack.
 He speaks Portuguese and English.
 He works on almost every project at Mugo.

 For more than 20 years Dave has coded just-in-time inventory systems, custom point-of-sale terminals, dynamic pricing systems, membership directories, and much more.
 He has a broad experience in delivering large scale educational software products.
-Dave is currently leading a project that is updating a large eZ Publish website to successfully certify under the Web Content Accessibility Guidelines (WCAG 2.0).
+Dave is Mugo's champion and expert of website accessibility, especially regarding the Web Content Accessibility Guidelines (WCAG) 2.0.

 Mo enjoys working on every layer of the stack -- especially the "people" layer -- and believes that delivering on client expectation requires more than just good code.
 He is versed in a variety of programming languages, communicates effectively in several spoken languages, and is just as comfortable writing technical documentation as he is speaking to non-technical audiences.
 In addition to his experience with web technologies, he has also implemented data visualization solutions, worked extensively with geographic information systems, and has designed and implemented qualitative and quantitative research projects.
 He is a strong proponent of open-source software and prefers standards-driven solutions.
 Mo holds a masters degree in sociology from the University of Toronto.

 Carlos speaks English, Catalan, and Spanish.
 He enjoys working out at the gym, writing on his travel blog, and cheering on his favourite soccer team, FC Barcelona.